 Full name: Transvaal Thicktail Scorpion (Parabuthus transvaalicus)

-One of the larger scorpions in Southern Africa reaching a length of around 15cm with the tail extended.
-Usually dark brown to black in colour often with lighter pincers.
-It occupies bushveld habitat and can be found under rocks, logs and other debris.
+A large scorpion reaching a length of around 15cm with the tail extended.
+It is usually dark brown to black in colour often with lighter pincers.

 Map showing distribution of the Transvaal Thicktail Scorpion in Southern Africa.